ragibson/MedUCate/Networking/README.md

 Make sure that the .csv contains no "special characters" or the game may be unable to parse it (e.g. using the ellipsis character "…" instead of "...").

+The name of the .csv file will become the name of the question set in game.

 Note: Question and answer lengths should be limited for reading ease, but the game will simply not accommodate answers longer than ~80 characters and questions longer than ~175 characters.

 <a name = "Server"></a>